Karnak

 This profile element requires the following parameters:

-• condition: optional, defines a condition to evaluate if this profile element should be applied to this DICOM instance
+condition Condition to evaluate if this profile element should be applied No

 profileElements: